Light pollution in Hawaii

 Light pollution is the presence of unwanted artificial light that brightens the night sky.
-Improperly shielded lights are the source of many of the issues regarding the light pollution in Hawai'i.
+Improperly shielded lights are the source of many of the issues regarding the light pollution in Hawaiʻi.
 Urban centers in the cities are often so bathed in light that over a hundred kilometers from the city's edge, the light pollution resulting from the glow is present.
-This type of lighting is when some or all of the light goes straight up to space, instead of down to the ground or onto objects, and gets wasted.
-Dark night skies are an important natural, cultural, scientific, educational, and economic resource for Hawai‘i.
-There is a heightened risk on the dark sky because of urban lighting that lights up the night sky.
+Fabio Falchi is quoted as stating that "light pollution is one of the most pervasive forms of environmental alteration" due to its destructive nature in both un- and protected areas such as national parks.
+Dark night skies are an important natural, cultural, scientific, educational, and economic resource for Hawaiʻi.